ZHtomokou/MoveByExcel/README.md

 # MoveByExcel
 Move file and folder by excel

-Before run this script, install ImportExcel from PowerShell Gallery
+Before running this script, install ImportExcel from PowerShell Gallery

 * ImportExcel
   ```sh